j23414/allrecipes/README.md

 See [wiki](https://github.com/j23414/allrecipes/wiki/Installation) for more detailed install instructions.

 ## let's get scraping
-Choose country (or countries) of interest by uncommenting their corresponding lines in **scrape.py**.
+Choose the country of interest by uncommenting their corresponding 3 lines in **scrape.py**.
 I've chosen Mexico and Africa from the list below:

 ```
 ...